aridjayarecipes/cutesrecipes.web.app/content/post/1852-easiest-way-to-prepare-perfect-salmon-with-lemon-mustard-sauce.md

 1. Get  Pepper

 Place the salmon fillets on the parchment-lined baking sheet.
 Arrange the potato galette on the plate, followed by green beans, place the salmon on top and drizzle the sauce over.
-Lemon-Herb Salmon with Caponata &amp; Farro.
-Grilled Salmon with Mustard &amp; Herbs.
+Lemon-Herb Salmon with Caponata & Farro.
+Grilled Salmon with Mustard & Herbs.

 <!--inarticleads2-->